rkpkr/tellMe/README.md

     `tellme.py zones`  # Shows time in a number of time zones

 **timeleft** - Calculates the amount of years and days you have left to live.
-Arguments are: gender, year of birth, month of birth, day of birth.
+Arguments are: age you expect to die, year of birth, month of birth, day of birth.

-    `tellme.py timeleft M 1912 7 23`  # Days left for a male born on 7/23/1912
+    `tellme.py timeleft 65 1982 7 23`  # Shows how many years and days left until someone born in 1982 turns 65

-## Future Plans

-* Better error handling/logging
-* ASCII Art module
-* Miscellaneous time-related modules